japplefield/fin342-corp-structure/Printing/Report.md

 * Quarterly shares outstanding from Q4 2019 to Q3 2020 for all available firms
 * GICS classification meta-data for all S&P 1500 companies

-Because only data where all this information was available for a given firm was usable, the final data set included only 1322 firms, as opposed to the 1500 in the S&P 1500.
-The majority of this discrepancy is attributable to firms where none of the past five years' EBITDA information was available on FactSet, so those firms were excluded from the sample.
+Because only data where all this information was available for a given firm was usable, the final data set included only 1322 firms.
+The majority of these excluded firms are banks/financial services companies where EBITDA information was not available, as EBITDA does not have the same relevance for financials firms as it does for industrial firms.

 ## Methodology
 I computed a normalized EBITDA as the mean of the 2015-2019 annual EBITDAs for each company.
 I then computed change in total debt each quarter.
 Next, to represent change in equity value, I calculated an average share price for each company for each quarter in study, and determined the total equity value raised or returned to shareholders as a result of: